DID YOU KNOW?

 Some adolescents get involved in unhealthy dating relationships.
 One in 10 adolescents reported being hit or physically hurt on purpose by a boyfriend or girlfriend at least once in the previous year.
 Controlling and demanding behaviors often happen before violence occurs.
 For example, one partner may tell another what to wear and who to spend time with.
 Over time, controlling and demanding behavior may become increasingly violent and that violence can have negative effects on physical and mental health throughout life (including depression, eating disorders and suicidal thoughts).
 Adults can help by paying attention and talking to adolescents about how to build healthy, respectful relationships.,,,

 Learn More about How to Prevent and Stop Dating Violence in Your Community

 - With 1 is 2 Many, the White House and Vice President’s office are undertaking innovative ways to prevent dating violence before it starts, including engaging young men to help end violence and, with HHS, holding the Apps Against Abuse Technology Challenge.
-The winning apps (Circle of 6 and On Watch) will be available early this year – each makes it quick, easy and discreet for teens to get help if they are in danger of dating violence.
+The winning apps (Circle of 6 and On Watch) are now available – each makes it quick, easy and discreet for teens to get help if they are in danger of dating violence.

 - One of the goals of the Office of Adolescent Health’s Pregnancy Assistance Fund is to improve services for pregnant and parenting teens who are experiencing domestic violence, sexual violence, sexual assault, and stalking.